raspberrypilearning/paint-box/en/step_5.md

 --- /task ---

 --- task ---
-Test your project; you now shouldn't be able to draw near the selector blocks.
+Test your project.
+You now should not be able to draw near the buttons.

 ![screenshot](images/paint-fixed.png)
 --- /task ---